MileHacker Logo

 2. Online phrasebooks for useful phrases and pronunciation.

-3. Listening to local music to absorb the sound of the language.
+3. Listening to local music to absorb the sounds made by the language.

 4. Interacting with locals, even with simple greetings.